jjuran/glypha3-fork/README.md

 To build Glypha III as a Mach-O application, you'll need:

-  * Mac OS X with developer tools, and the 10.4 SDK (earlier might work, but is untested)
+  * Mac OS X with developer tools (the 10.4 and 10.5 SDKs are known to work)
   * Git (which you can build from source)
   * the [metamage_1][] repository (in order to build A-line and cpres)